camerontarget14/masv-protools-integration/README.md

 !!
 This integration needs a proper trigger, options include integration with "Sound Flow" a third-party automation tool that is now built into protools !!

+## ⚠️ Pro Tools SDK License Agreement Required

+**This project does NOT include Pro Tools SDK files.** You must download the Pro Tools Scripting SDK directly from Avid and agree to their license terms before using this integration.
+See [Setup section](#4-download-and-setup-pro-tools-sdk-files) for details.

 ## Features

 - **Keyboard shortcut triggered** - One hotkey to bounce and send